Learn how to install a barn door at home

 Need help installing a barn door?
 Learn from local handyman in our community!Join Airtasker today!

 There are two types of barn doors: single and double.
-This tutorial will focus on single barn doors, which are the more popular type.
-In this guide, we’ll walk you through what you need to prepare, how long the installation takes, along with some tips to maintain your brand new barn door.
+This tutorial will focus on single barn door installations, as it's the more popular type.
+Let's get started!

 What you’ll need:

 You’ll be needing a few tools to complete this project.
 Some will already be included in your barn door hardware kit when you purchase your barn door.

 Installing a barn door usually takes a full day.
 Painting is usually involved—oil-based paint takes more than five hours to dry, while latex paint only takes about an hour.
 This job takes two people to finish.
 You’ll likely need help when hanging the door as it is usually made of wood and can be (quite) heavy.